finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

 > PostingModuleResponse patchPostingModule(scope, code, postingModuleCode, operation)

-[EXPERIMENTAL] PatchPostingModule: Patch a Posting Module
+[EARLY ACCESS] PatchPostingModule: Patch a Posting Module

 Update fields on a Posting Module.
 The behaviour is defined by the JSON Patch specification.
 Currently supported fields are: DisplayName, Description, Rules.